peterivarsson/whitelist-validation/README.md

 Check string is only digits

 @Latin
+Check string only has Latin characters and space

+@LatinDigit
+Check string only has Latin characters, space and digits

+@LatinWhitespace
 Check string only has Latin characters and whitespace

-@LatinDigit
+@LatinWhitespaceDigit
 Check string only has Latin characters, whitespace and digits

 @Unicode